Services for Members and Fellows

 Members can subscribe to any of the Library’s Current Awareness Updates.
 These bi-monthly email newsletters contain links to important and interesting articles in specialty and sub-specialty areas.

-If the Library does not subscribe to a given journal online, members can request articles via the Document Delivery service for a fee.
+If the Library does not subscribe to a given journal, members can request articles for a fee via the Document Delivery service.